Kiln Dry in the Woodworking Industry.

 The advantages of pre-drying are

-The pre-drying additional work to control the drying process of the wood.
-Too fast could cause damage for the wood or least decreasing its quality.
-The pre drying means drying the wood until MC 25% and keep the wood stable before go to the final kiln dray that drying the wood to its standard (MC about 10%).
-This process may be consider as additional process but it give some advantages that make the worthy.
-There the benefit of the pre drying: give the brighter color of the wood, more uniform wood MC, minimize the wood defects and reduce the drying time in the final oven.
+The pre-drying is additional work to control the drying process of the wood.
+Too fast could cause damage for the wood or at least decrease its quality.
+The pre-drying means drying the wood until MC 25% and keeping the wood stable before going to the final kiln dry that dries the wood to its standard (MC about 10%).
+This process may be considered as additional process, but it gives some advantages that make it worthy.
+There are the benefits of the pre-drying: giving the brighter color, more uniform wood MC, minimizing the wood defects, and reducing the drying time in the final oven.

 Dehumidifier kiln dry.